cszhangzhen/HGP-SL/README.md

 ## Requirements
 * python3
-* pytorch
+* pytorch-1.1.0
 * torch-scatter
 * torch-sparse
 * torch-cluster
 * torch-geometric

 Note:
 This code repository is heavily built on [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric), which is a Geometric Deep Learning Extension Library for PyTorch.
-Please refer [here](https://pytorch-geometric.readthedocs.io/en/latest/) for how to install and utilize the libary.
+Please refer [here](https://pytorch-geometric.readthedocs.io/en/latest/) for how to install and utilize the library.

 ### Datasets
-Benchmarks are publicly available at [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets).
+Graph classification benchmarks are publicly available at [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets).

 This folder contains the following comma separated text files (replace DS by the name of the dataset):